 In 2015 most of the smart appliances in this context (thus communication-enabled) are not part of a DR program.
-However, for two categories of these devices one can already see a path towards DR.
+However, for two categories of these devices one can already see a path towards DR: smart thermostats and energy management systems.